Study Literature in the US

 - English tutor

-Contrary to popular belief, choosing a school based on rankings is not the best way to assure a top-notch education.
+Contrary to popular belief, choosing a school based on rankings is not always the best way to assure the best education, or the best school for you.
 Instead, review a university's faculty profiles for professors' areas of expertise.
 For example, if an international student is interested in multicultural literature, he or she should be looking for a university where two or more professors specialize in multicultural genres.
-If one is interested is a specific time period in British literature, the university of choice would be one that has an expert on this period on hand!
-To even further help a student make a decision, these professors can be ed by email and their published works or studies can also be accessed online!
+To support the decision-making process, you should research published works by faculty professors online.
+You can also often the professors via email.
 The best program is a program that can help you develop your area of interest.
-This becomes especially relevant if you later decide to pursue graduate studies!
+This becomes especially relevant if you later decide to pursue graduate studies.